Oral sex: Other animals

 Oral sex has been observed in the animal kingdom among many species.
-It has been suggested that there is an evolutionary advantage due to the tendency of primates, non-primates and humans to have oral sex.

 Fellatio occurs with the fruit bat (Cynopterus sphinx); it has been observed when the bats are mating.
 These bat pairs spend more time copulating if the female licks the male than if she does not.

 Unlike many other animals, fish from the genus Corydoras reproduce orally.
 The male faces perpendicularly to the female so that she may be able to attach to his reproductive apparatus.
 He then releases sperm into the mouth of the female, crossing her digestive system and fertilising her eggs.